NickDarvey/FSharp.Data.DACFx.MSBuild/README.md

 We'd also have to maintain [POCOs](https://en.wikipedia.org/wiki/Plain_old_CLR_object) which exactly mirrored our database schema, so it was like we were writing our schema twice.

 I've also used Entity Framework's migration in a bunch of web apps.
 Also fine.
 Less effort with auto-generated migrations and there's no duplicating schema when using code-first.
-While the (lack of) virtues of using an ORM in your application is a different discussion, I do feel some of the issues reveal themselves just on the change-making side—I find SQL does a better job of expressing SQL things than C#.
+While the (lack of) virtues of using an ORM in your application is a different discussion, I do feel some of the issues reveal themselves just on the change-making sideâ€”I find SQL does a better job of expressing SQL things than C#.
 Sometimes, I do actually want that stored procedure or materialized view.

 The latest approach I'm trying is state-based development, specifically with [SQL Server Data Tools for Visual Studio](https://visualstudio.microsoft.com/vs/features/ssdt/).